 What’s the difference between an extended tummy tuck and circumferential abdominoplasty?

-When is an extended tummy tuck necessary?
+When is a fleur-de-lis tummy tuck necessary?

 In order to get the best results with patients who have more extensive excess skin around their waists, including “love handles” in the flank area composed primarily of skin and not fat, an extended abdominoplasty can often offer the best results.
-Our board-certified plastic surgeons, Dr. Kimberly Singh and Dr. Nour Abboushi, will consult with you about your options, and let you know if this procedure is the best choice for your body contouring goals.
+Our board-certified plastic surgeons, Dr. Kimberly Singh and Dr. Nour Abboushi , will consult with you about your options, and let you know if this procedure is the best choice for your body contouring goals.

 Does an extended abdominoplasty include liposuction or fat removal?